Massachusetts Center for Addiction

 Tolerance is a physiological response that develops when a person needs an increasing amount of the substance to achieve the same effect that was once achieved with smaller amounts.
 It’s one of the key signs of developing addiction.

-The process of building tolerance is linked to the brain’s attempt to maintain a state of balance, despite the introduction of a foreign substance.
-As the brain gets used to the presence of the substance, it adjusts its own chemical production, which in turn requires the person to consume more of the substance to feel the same effects.
+The process of building tolerance is linked to the brain’s attempt to maintain a state of balance.
+As the brain gets used to the presence of the substance, it adjusts its own chemical production.
+This requires the person to consume more of the substance to feel the same effects.

 This escalation in use can have severe health implications, including an increased risk of overdose.
-It also furthers the cycle of addiction, as the individual may find it harder to quit due to the larger amounts they’re now accustomed to consuming.
+It also furthers the cycle of addiction.
+The individual may find it harder to quit due to the larger amounts they’re now accustomed to consuming.

 Cravings are intense urges to use the substance.
-These cravings can be so intense that they dominate a person’s thoughts and overshadow all else.
-The person may also obsess about securing a consistent supply of the substance, to the point of neglecting other areas of life, such as work, relationships, and personal responsibilities.
+These cravings can be so intense that they dominate a person’s thoughts and overshadow everything else.
+The person may also obsess about securing a consistent supply of the drug. to the point of neglecting other areas of life, such as work, relationships, and personal responsibilities.

 Addiction often causes individuals to neglect their obligations and relationships.
 They may prioritize obtaining and using the substance over fulfilling work or family responsibilities, leading to poor performance, absenteeism, and strained relationships.